Byenna/server_monitoring_dashboard/README.md

 # Server_-monitoring_dashboard

-Certainly!
 Here is a step-by-step guide to help you build a server monitoring dashboard using Python:
 Step 1: Install the required packages
 - Begin by installing the necessary Python packages.
 You will need packages such as psutil, matplotlib, and Flask.
 - Use pip to install the packages by running the following commands: